privacyguides/privacyguides.org/docs/windows/hardening.md

 ## Apps

 - Avoid any types of Cleaning software at all cost.
+As Microsoft is working on its own implementation specfically designed for windows.
 - To Install apps, using the `winget` (Windows Package manager).
 More details in [Sandboxing page](/windows/sandboxing/#using-winget-to-install-sofwaret)
 ## Security Improvements